 A Direct Care Worker is "a person employed for compensation by a provider or participant who provides personal assistance services or respite services."
 But a Direct Care Worker cannot be:

 This rule is the source of nearly every disappointed call to PA Link from a PA family expecting to be paid as their husband or wife's caregiver.
-It is also why the comparison table in the PA vs. NY/NJ/OH/MD section below matters so much: New York's CDPAP, Maryland's CFC, and New Jersey's Personal Preference Program all allow spouse-pay; Pennsylvania does not.
+It is also why the peer-state comparison later in this guide matters so much: several neighboring states let a spouse be paid through their consumer-directed Medicaid programs; Pennsylvania does not.
 Aging Our Way, PA, the Pennsylvania Department of Aging's 2024 master plan, flagged the spouse-pay question as a topic for further evaluation, but as of May 2026 no State Plan Amendment, regulation change, or legislation has been adopted to change the rule.

 The one Pennsylvania pathway that does pay a spouse is VA Veteran-Directed Care.
 If your loved one is a VA-enrolled veteran, this is the door to look at first.